 - Location.
 Transfer fees may change if you are travelling abroad and sending money from other countries.

 Wise fees explained

-The fee is made up of a percentage of the transfer amount, plus a small fixed fee which varies according to whether you opt for a fast transfer, paying with your debit or credit card, or a low-cost transfer, paying via your bank account.
+The fee is made up of a percentage of the transfer amount, plus a small fixed fee that will vary depending on whether you opt for a fast transfer, paying with your debit or credit card, or a low-cost transfer, paying via your bank account.

-To give this more context, here is what sending EUR 1,000 to Germany through Wise looks like on on 2 March 2021:
+To give this more context, here is what sending £1,000 to Germany through Wise looks like on 19 October 2023:

-And here’s what you’d pay if you wanted to send INR 1,000 to India:
+And here’s what you’d pay if you wanted to send £1,000 to India:

 Wise’s fees are transparent and always visible when you’re calculating or making a transfer, so you won’t be surprised by hidden fees.

 Wise uses the mid-market rate for transfers.
-Its rates are updated multiple times a day, but Wise also allows you to lock in a rate for a day or more to complete your transfer.
+Its rates are updated multiple times a day and Wise even also allows you to lock in a rate for a day or more to complete your transfer.

 Choose your currency and desired transfer amount.
 Exchange rates change frequently, so visit Wise’s site to get a final quote.

 How long does a Wise money transfer take?